zannloo/tp/docs/UserGuide.md

 - Pop up message indicating deadline task created successfully.

 #### Examples:
-- When user is at the directory `~/grp-001` and keys in the following command, a task with a deadline 2023-10-11 23:59 for the task with description Assignment 1, will be allocated to student from path `grp-001/stu-001`.
+- When user is at the directory `~/grp-001` and keys in the following command, a task with a deadline `2023-10-11 23:59` for the task with description `Assignment 1`, will be allocated to student from path `grp-001/stu-001`.
   - `deadline stu-001 --desc Assignment 1 --datetime 2023-10-11 23:59 `
-- When user is at the root directory `~/` and keys in the following command, a task with a deadline 2023-10-11 23:59 for the task with description Assignment 1, will be allocated to student from path `grp-001/stu-001`.
+- When user is at the root directory `~/` and keys in the following command, a task with a deadline `2023-10-11 23:59` for the task with description `Assignment 1`, will be allocated to student from path `grp-001/stu-001`.
   - `deadline ~/grp-001/stu-001 --desc Assignment 1 --datetime 2023-10-11 23:59 `
-- When user is at the root directory `~/` and keys in the following command, a task with a deadline 2023-10-11 23:59 for the task with description Assignment 1, will be allocated to all students in path `~/grp-001`.
+- When user is at the root directory `~/` and keys in the following command, a task with a deadline `2023-10-11 23:59` for the task with description `Assignment 1`, will be allocated to all students in path `~/grp-001`.
     - `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu`